Creating the Offer Letter

 Appointments ordinarily are made for the nine-month period, August 23 through May 22, but may be of shorter duration for a variety of reasons.
 Specific dates can be found on the Stipend Listing posted by Payroll for each academic year.

 The appointment start date for GAs is typically prior to the start of the semester.
-GAs may be expected to begin work as of the start date of their appointment and should plan to arrive by their start date.
-All graduate students enrolled in on-campus programs are required to arrive on campus on or before the first day of each new term, as stated in The Graduate Catalog ("Deadlines").
-This policy is to ensure graduate students' academic success, as well as to prevent any financial hardships that may result for student with a graduate assistantship appointment.
-Late arrival for the semester requires advance approval from The Graduate School and may impact the GA's employment start date, which may cause the GA to be responsible for paying partial tuition and affect their eligibility for subsidized health insurance.
-If a newly admitted student is not able to arrive on campus on or before the first day of the semester, they should plan to defer their admission to a later semester.
+GAs may be expected to begin work as of the start date of their appointment and should plan to arrive ahead of their start date.
+All graduate students enrolled in on-campus programs are required to arrive on campus on or before the first day of each new term, as stated in The Graduate Catalog Admissions Deadlines.
+GAs are not authorized to begin their GA duties until they have arrived in the U.S. Arrival after the first day of the semester is considered a Late Arrivaland requires advance approval from The Graduate School.
+If a newly admitted student is not able to arrive on campus on or before the first day of the semester, they should plan to defer their admissionto a later semester.

 GA Offer Letters and Supplemental Description of Duties Forms

-Graduate Assistant offer letters define the terms and conditions of employment for graduate students who are invited to accept a new position or a continuation appointment as a Graduate Assistant at the University of Connecticut.
-There are two templates available: one to be used to appoint or reappoint a GA for the fall/spring semester or the academic year and a second template for mid-appointment (fall/spring or academic year) FTE or stipend level changes.
+Graduate Assistant offer letters define the terms and conditions of employment for graduate students who are invited to accept a new position or a continuation of their appointment as a Graduate Assistant at the University of Connecticut.
+There are two templates available: one to be used to appoint or reappoint a GA for the fall/spring semester or the academic year; and a second template for mid-appointment (fall/spring or academic year), Full Time Employment (FTE), or stipend level changes.

 GA Offer Letters:

-• Please remember that the GEU contract requires the university to make offers by April 1 for incoming GAs and by June 1 for continuing GAs except in exceptional situations as outlined in by the contract.
+• Please remember that the GEU contract requires the University to make offers by April 1 for incoming GAs and by June 1 for continuing GAs, except in exceptional situations as outlined in the contract.
 If you have any questions about this deadline and whether a scenario would qualify as exceptional, please reach out to The Graduate School.

 Supplemental Description of Duties Forms:

-• Hiring departments must also provide the GA with a Supplemental Description of Duties form.
-The provided templates of the Supplemental Description of Duties form for Teaching GAs and Research GAs can be modified by departments to more accurately reflect the GA’s duties but must include all items listed in Article 5, section 6 of the GEU-UAW contract and the language regarding international students holding a F-1 or J-1 visa not working more than 20 hours per week when classes are in session.
+• Hiring departments must also provide the GA with a Supplemental Description of Duties (SDD) form.
+The provided templates of the Supplemental Description of Duties form for Teaching GAs and Research GAs can be modified by departments to more accurately reflect the GA’s duties, but must include all items listed in Article 5, section 6 of the GEU-UAW contract as well as the language regarding international students holding a F-1 or J-1 visa not working more than 20 hours per week when classes are in session.

 Optional GA Recruitment/Cover Letter: